-Off-Season Game Plan looks into a Panthers team that still has a lot of talent from that 103-point team, but that may need to make some changes in order to get back into the playoff picture.
+Off-Season Game Plan looks at a Panthers squad that that has some strong core pieces, but may need some good fortune to get back to the postseason.

 FREE AGENT FORWARDS